Turbo-Muon: Almost-Orthogonal Pre-Conditioning for Fast Muon Updates: Methodology

-The observation made in \cref{ssec:AOLprecond} and Fig.~\ref{fig:precond_bench} motivate the use of AOL as a preconditioner with the goal of removing one iteration from the Newton–Schulz scheme.
-Our objective is to determine whether iterative approaches to estimating the polar factor exhibit improved performance when preceded by AOL preconditioning in the Muon settings.
-In this section, we conduct empirical studies on the effects of AOL preconditioning on the convergence of the \turbomuon algorithm towards the ideal polar factor matrix.
-Our study shows that under widely adopted practical constraints (i.e, using five iterations), our approach yields better approximations of the polar factor on a variety of different random matrices.
+The observation made in \cref{ssec:AOLprecond} and \cref{fig:precond_bench} motivates the use of AOL as a pre-conditioner with the goal of removing one iteration from the Newton-Schulz scheme.
+Our objective is to determine whether iterative approaches to estimating the polar factor exhibit improved performance when preceded by AOL pre-conditioning in the Muon setting.
+In this section, we conduct empirical studies on the effects of AOL pre-conditioning on the convergence of the \turbomuon algorithm toward the ideal polar factor.
+Our study shows that under widely adopted practical constraints (i.e., using five iterations), our approach yields better approximations of the polar factor on a variety of random matrices.

-\paragraph{Adequate preconditioning reduces the polar error.} We sampled batches of 32 matrices from a normal distribution\footnote{Experiments in \cref{ap:real_gradients} shows that our results holds for realistic gradient distributions.} and compared three standard implementations listed in \cref{sec:related}.
-We then compute the polar error using the singular value decomposition (as defined in \cref{sec:bgnd_motiv}). \cref{fig:polar_error_NS} shows how the dynamic polynomial parameters from \cite{ahn_dion_2025} reduce the polar error from the baseline of \cite{jordan2024muon}.
+\paragraph{Adequate pre-conditioning reduces the polar error.} In \cref{fig:polar_error_NS}, for each matrix size, we sampled random matrices from a standard normal distribution\footnote{Experiments in \cref{ap:real_gradients} show that our results hold for realistic gradient distributions.} and compared the three implementations listed in \cref{sec:bgnd_motiv} on the same samples.
+We estimate confidence intervals on the polar error (with 32 samples) using the singular value decomposition applied to the non-conditioned matrix (as defined in \cref{sec:bgnd_motiv}).
+It first shows how the dynamic polynomial parameters from \cite{ahn_dion_2025} reduce the polar error from the baseline of \cite{jordan2024muon}.
 Additionally, AOL pre-conditioning (\textit{Turbo-Muon iter=5} in \cref{fig:polar_error_NS}) further reduces the polar error significantly.
-Importantly, our approach lowers the polar error enough to afford the removal of one iteration (\textit{Turbo-Muon iter=4}), while still achieving a competitive or improved polar error.
+Importantly, our approach lowers the polar error enough to allow the removal of one iteration (\textit{Turbo-Muon iter=4}), while still achieving a competitive or improved polar error.